-Grief, stress, “life,” and the people around you can definitely have a profound affect on you and the overall quality of your life.
+Grief, stress, “life,” and the people around you can definitely have a profound affect on you, as well as affect the overall quality of your life.
 Until a few years ago, I never could have realized how much of an affect.

 Then I got sick.
 Really, really sick.